terence-lim/actuarialmath/README.md

 - The concepts are developed hierarchically in [object-oriented Python](https://github.com/terence-lim/actuarialmath.git).

-- Each module incrementally introduces the [formulas used, with usage examples](https://terence-lim.github.io/notes/actuarialmath.pdf).
+- Each module incrementally introduces the [formulas used](https://terence-lim.github.io/notes/actuarialmath.pdf).

 - The SOA sample questions (released in August 2022) are solved in an [executable Google Colab Notebook](https://colab.research.google.com/drive/1qguTCMQSk0m273IHApXA7IpUJwSoKEb-?usp=sharing).